joke2k/faker/docs/communityproviders.rst

 If you want to add your own provider to this list, please submit a Pull Request to our `repo`_.

-In order to be inlcuded, your provider must satisfy these requirement:
+In order to be included, your provider must satisfy these requirement:

 * it must have tests.
 * it must be published on PyPI.